-The head teacher will ensure that staff have the skills, knowledge and understanding to keep LAC and PLAC safe.
+The staff will have the skills, knowledge and understanding to keep LAC and PLAC safe.
 This includes ensuring that the appropriate staff have the information they need, such as:

 - Looked after legal status, i.e. whether they are looked after under voluntary arrangements with consent of parents, or on an interim or full care order. - Contact arrangements with parents or those with parental responsibility. - Care arrangements and the levels of authority delegated to the carer by the authority looking after the pupil.